Naworth Castle: Pre-Raphaelite links

-William Morris, the artist and socialist, stayed at the castle in August 1874.
-In a letter to Aglaia Coronio, he writes "...all is very pleasant.
+During a visit by William Morris at the castle in August 1874, he wrote a letter to Aglaia Coronio "...all is very pleasant.
 Ned & I pass our mornings in a most delightful room in one of the towers that has not been touched since William Howard of Queen Elizabeth's time lived there: the whole place is certainly the most poetical in England."